SimoneDeBonis/SimoneDeBonis.github.io/index.md

 ### Hello!

-I'm Simone, a Data Science student from Italy passionate about Artifficial Intelligence and aerospace
+I'm Simone, a Data Science student from Italy passionate about Artifficial Intelligence, cybersecurity and aerospace

 ## What I'm working on:
 - Machine Learning applied to Root Cause Analysis in the automotive industry, this is my university thesis;
 - Machine Learning applied to Cybersecurity to prevent intrusions in a server.

-## Active Projects:
+## Working Projects: